nci-hcmi-catalog/portal/docs/CMS_User_Guide.md

 For any sheet submitted to the bulk uploader:
 - It must contain the correct headers.
 - Each row must consist of a single model.
-- Values in each field should match the the correct values in [data dictionary](#data-dictionary).
+- Enum Values in each field should match the the correct values in [data dictionary](#data-dictionary).
+- Dates should be formatted as YYYY-DD-MM (2019-01-01)
+- Fields with multiple values should be separated by a pipe character (|) with no surrounting spaces.

-A template sheet prepared for bulk uploading can be found here: [Bulk Upload Template Sheet](https://docs.google.com/spreadsheets/d/1zQ8C0WeFxYlE_1Y591NqqolXud_g1ubrDLMF8iQvV-0/edit#gid=0)
+A template sheet prepared for bulk uploading can be found here: [Bulk Upload Template Sheet](https://docs.google.com/spreadsheets/d/1x5IHiP-75erkvPEoBc0xvBZSpru2ptRiiLMS8ylBZhM/edit?usp=sharing)

 To use this template in Google sheets click File > Make a Copy.
 From your copied sheet, you can add model data to each row.
 For fields that do not have validation rules in the Google sheet itself, please refer to the [data dictionary](#data-dictionary) for individual field validation rules.
 ### [Publishing Models](#how-to-publish)